ClusterCockpit/cc-metric-store/README.md

 metrics it does not have itself, *all* child-levels will be asked for their values for that metric and the data will be aggregated on a per-timestep basis.

-A.t.m., the *cc-metric-collector* does not provide a *socket* tag for *cpu* metrics, so currently, the tree structure looks like this (example selector: `["cluster1", "host1", "cpu", "0"]`):
+A.t.m., there is no way to specify which CPU belongs to which Socket, so the hierarchy within a node is flat.
+That will probably change.

 - cluster1
   - host1
-    - socket
-      - 0
-      - 1
-    - cpu
-      - 0
-      - 1
+    - socket0
-      - 2
+    - socket1
     - ...
-  - host2
-  - ...
-- cluster2
-- ...

-The plan is later to have the structure look like this (for this, the socket of every cpu must be kown in advance or provided as tag, example selector: `["cluster1", "host1", "socket0", "cpu0"]`):

-- cluster1
-  - host1
-    - socket0
-      - cpu0
     - cpu1
     - cpu2
-      - ...
-    - socket1
-      - cpu8
-      - cpu9
-      - cpu10
+    - cpu3
-      - ...
+    - cpu4
     - ...
   - host2
   - ...